lassiterdc/triton/doc/installation.rst

     cd build
     ./triton_ctest.sh

-See the :ref:`CMake Command-line Arguments <cmake_arguments>` section for more details on additional arguments and environment variable support.
+See the :ref:`CMake Command-line Arguments <cmake_arguments>` for more details on additional arguments and environment variable support.